 Have you been thinking about retiring in Thailand?
-Wondering what the requirements are to get a long-term visa?
+Wondering what options you have?

-In this post you’ll find out what financial requirements you need to meet, and which documents you need to present, to qualify for a Thailand retirement visa.
+In this post, you’ll find out all available options for Thailand retirement visas, what financial requirements you need to meet, which documents you need to present, and the step-by-step application process.

 *Check out ExpatDen Premium and gain access to hundreds of exclusive pieces of content that will help you retire in Thailand smoothly and peacefully.
 With it, you will learn how to open a bank account in Thailand with a tourist visa, how to get affordable yet quality healthcare, how to negotiate your rent down by 40%, and much more.